-For example, within a classroom of public school students we might see many different values for the variable "number of days absent" during a school year.
+For example, within a classroom of students we might see many different values for the variable "number of days absent" during a school year.
 Most states in the U.S. require 180 student instruction days in the school year.
-Let's consider a hypothetical example (see Table 2-3) where hypothetically:
+Let's consider a hypothetical example (see Table 2-3) where we imagine that:

-- we have a class of 28 students - the number of days absent for each student ranges from 0 to 49 out of the year's 180 days - the total number of absent days for the class members combined was 194.
+- we have a class of 28 students - their number of days absent ranges from 0 to 49 out of the year's 180 days - the total number of absent days for the class members was 194.